achisto/twitter-offboarding/README.md

 ### Offload your followings' information
 Your Twitter archive does not contain information about your followings, especially not their profiles' bio or websites.
 Download this information in case you want to stay connected outside of Twitter or follow their blog.
 [Twitter Followings OPML Export](http://opml.glitch.me/) helps you to get websites and RSS Feeds of the people you follow on Twitter.

+### Export bookmarks as JSON
+Luca wrote a [script](https://github.com/lucahammer/tweetXer) that can export all your bookmarks as a JSON.

 ### Export bookmarks as markdown file
 You first need to collect JSONs of your bookmarks which then can be converted to a Markdown file with the help of this Python script.
 The instructions and a link to the script can be found [here](https://dev.to/divyajyotiuk/exporting-your-twitter-bookmarks-in-markdown-file-19bj).